aramder/aramder.github.io/animation/_posts/2026-2-22-ProCommander4-Teardown.md

 ### ST3485EB — Front-Panel WEM-NET / RS-232 Ports

 The pair of **<a href="https://www.st.com/resource/en/datasheet/st3485e.pdf" target="_blank" rel="noopener">STMicroelectronics ST3485EB</a>** RS-485 transceivers drive the two front-panel RJ45 ports labeled **RS232-1/NET-IN** and **RS232-2/NET-OUT**.
 Per the ProCommander4 manual, these ports serve a dual purpose: they support Weigl's proprietary **WEM-NET Pro I/O** protocol for interconnecting Weigl devices in a networked show control system, and they can also be used with external RS-232 devices via an optional adapter sold separately.
-The RS-485 physical layer gives these ports the noise immunity and cable-length headroom appropriate for show systems where both control gear and figures may be spread across a large installation.
+The RJ45 connector carries both the RS-485 signal and power, so connected Weigl devices receive both data and power over a single cable.

 ### LM358 — Analog Output Scaling